What is a Florida Warranty Deed?

 There are two parts to the cost of a warranty deed in Florida: the recording costs and the preparation cost.

-The recording cost is the same whether or not an attorney prepares the warranty deed.
-This is the fee charged by the county where the deed is recorded.
+A recording fee is charged by the county where the deed is recorded.
+The recording cost is the same regardless of who prepares the warranty deed.
 The amount of the fee is based on the amount of the mortgage of the property or the sale price.

 The preparation cost is charged by the attorney preparing the deed.
-If you do not use an attorney to prepare the warranty deed, this part is free.
 An experienced attorney will charge between $250 and $600 for the preparation of the warranty deed in most cases.
+Sellers can prepare their own warranty deeds for free.

 Warranty Deed FAQs